fedidat/HexoSite/source/_posts/453-better-analytics.md

 tags:
 ---

 I have been ranting for a while lately about having to use Google Analytics.
-This will soon be over, as I will switch to better analytics.
+I hope this will be over sometime soon, as I will switch to better analytics.

 ## Why?